 - (3) Detention/locked facilities. - (4) Training schools or youth camps. - (5) Hospitals medical or psychiatric. - (6) Any other facility operated primarily for the detention of children who are determined to be delinquent. - (7) FFPSA Non-Specified Setting CCA placements as of the 15th day of a child's placement. - (8) As of the 1st day of a child placed in a QRTP when the 30-day assessment (Suitability Assessment) by a qualified individual was not completed within 30 calendar days of the start of the placement. - (9) As of the 61st day of a child placed in a QRTP when the court has not approved the placement within 60 calendar days. - (10) As of the 31st day of a child placed in a QRTP after the 30-day assessment determines the placement is not appropriate, court disapproves the placements, or a determination made by the Multi-Disciplinary Team that the child is to be reunified or placed with relative, legal guardian, adoptive parent, or foster family home. - (11) For a child 13 years of age or older, after 12 consecutive months or 18 non-consecutive months in a QRTP placement when approval has not been obtained. - (12) For a child under 13 years of age, after 6 consecutive or non-consecutive months in a QRTP placement when approval has not been obtained. - c.
 Eligibility Proration.
-Title IV-E reimbursement will be prorated when a child only resides in a foster home or facility for a portion of the month.
-If an eligible child is residing in a foster home or facility whose licensure or safety requirements are met for a portion of a month, Title IV-E reimbursement may be claimed for each day of the month the child resides in the home.
-If an eligible child is residing in a foster home or facility whose licensure or safety requirements are out of compliance for the entirety of a month, Title IV-E reimbursement may not be claimed for any day in which a child is placed during that month. - d.
+Title IV-E reimbursement will be prorated when a child resides in a foster home or facility for a portion of the month.
+If an eligible child is residing in a foster home or facility whose licensure or safety requirements are out of compliance, Title IV-E reimbursement cannot be claimed for any day in which a child is placed during the non-compliance period. - d.
 Brief Absences.
 If a child placed in a foster home or facility is absent for a portion of the month, not to exceed 14 days, and the placement with the same provider continues after the brief absence, a full month of foster care maintenance payment may be claimed.
 If the absence exceeds 14 days, the claim must be prorated. - e.
 Court Ordered Placement.
 Title IV-E reimbursement must not be claimed when the court orders a child's placement with a specific licensed provider or facility.
 To be eligible for Title IV-E foster care maintenance payments, the child's placement and care responsibility must lie with the Department.
 Once a court orders a placement with a specific provider without the recommendation of the Department or designee, the court has assumed the Department's placement and care responsibility and the child's foster care maintenance payments become Non-Reimbursable.
 This does not apply to situations where the court order merely names the child's placement as an endorsement or approval of the placement choice. - f.
 Placement and Care Responsibility.
 For a child to be reimbursable for Title IV-E, the Department must obtain and maintain placement and care responsibility of the child.
-This does not require that the custody/placement of the child remain with the Department, however, the Department must maintain supervision.
+This does not require that the custody/placement of the child remain with the Department; however, the Department must maintain supervision.
 Placement and care responsibilities include development and assessment of case plans, ensure proper care and services are provided to facilitate the permanency goal, and oversee the appropriateness and suitability of the placement.